Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The next numbers on the ring are the focal length and minimum aperture.
 The focal length range is displayed in millimeters and the minimum aperture will appear as a ratio; f/4 is shown as 1:4 and f/2.8 is shown as 1:2.8.

-STM: Stepping Motor (to focus).
+Stepping Motor (to focus).
 A different type of motor than USM.
-These motors are slower, but smoother, than ultrasonic motors and are generally very quiet, ideal with video shooting.
+These motors are slower, but smoother, than ultrasonic motors and are generally very quiet, ideal for video shooting.

-DO: Diffractive Optics.
-These lenses can generally be designed smaller and lighter than conventional lenses using special diffractive coating on the glass.
-It’s generally found in larger zoom lenses to allow for a smaller design, while reducing chromatic aberrations.
+Diffractive Optics.
+These lenses can generally be designed smaller and lighter than conventional lenses using a special diffractive coating on the glass.
+It’s generally found in larger zoom lenses to allow for a smaller design while reducing chromatic aberrations.